javierbiselli/divirta-project/README.md

 - Publish multiple party rooms with multiple photos
 - View and edit your profile
 - Delete or edit your party room data
+- Search party rooms by name, address or description

 Future features to develop:
 - Review system for party rooms with ratings and comments (similar to Google)